Nets' Tsais commit $220M to study of healthy athletes

 "Everything should have an eye to how it translates to human and social impact."

-One of the mandates of the Alliance is to make their learnings widely available; to that end, all of their scientific findings will be freely accessible to anyone via their website.
-Agility projects will provide funding for newly emerging ideas to additional collaborators from multiple disciplines, institutions, and countries, creating a global collective effort to advance the science of human performance.
+One of the mandates of the Alliance is to make its learnings widely available; to that end, all of its scientific findings will be freely accessible to anyone via its website.
+Agility projects will provide funding for newly emerging ideas to additional collaborators from multiple disciplines, institutions and countries, creating a global collective effort to advance the science of human performance.

 In the world where sports medicine and human performance intersect, perceived competitive advantage has traditionally prevented organizations from sharing best practices.
 Wu Tsai is clear that this collaborative and open institutional relationship extends to anyone who has an interest in participating in their process or simply accessing their results.